• Skip to primary navigation

 🥡 Storage

-• To Store.
-Once cooled, ladle the soup into an airtight container and store in the fridge.
-It will keep fresh for up to 3 days.
+Store - To store the curried parsnip and apple soup, allow it to cool to room temperature.
+Once cooled, ladle the soup into an airtight container and store it in the fridge.
+The soup will stay fresh for up to 3 days.

 ❓ FAQs